-Canberra is experiencing a quiet transport revolution.
-More people are using bikes and still more people want to use bikes.
+Canberra is experiencing a quiet revolution in micromobility.
 Many young people are rethinking whether private car ownership is for them.
-Given the distances many of us travel, we can't imagine cycling the whole way.
+Given the distances many of us travel, we can't imagine walking or cycling the whole way.

 Bike share works when the operator, the government and the community all work together.

-TCCS will provide bike share parking and Airbike has all these locations in their user app.
+TCCS provides bike share parking and Airbike has all these locations in their user app.
 Everyone is working together to make sure bikes are where they are needed and not where they are in the way.

 Use the identified bike share parking bays if you can.
 If you must park somewhere else, just use common sense.
-It's easy.
 Just ask yourself 'is it in the way or can the next person use it?'.
-Think about people with mobility issues or vision impairments.
+In particular, consider people with mobility issues or vision impairments when you park the bike.

 Need some tips about considerate bike share parking?